 RELATED: DIY curtain rods

-How to measure for relaxed roman blinds
+How to take measure for your blinds?

 Before taking measurement you need to decide if you want inside or outside mounted shades.
 Inside mount blinds fit inside the window frame and will give you a clean look.
 Outside mounted blinds are mounted outside the frame, are a little wider, and cover the window frame when shut.